 Big data is still globally evolving, meaning there are no set structures or exact methodologies to go about capturing value.
 Computers support data processing by allowing experts to create sophisticated and complex algorithms- rules to facilitate problem-solving and huge bulks of calculations.
-A proficient data analyst needs to be comfortable coding certain languages.
+A proficient data analyst needs to be comfortable in coding certain languages.

 To start off, begin with programming languages, like R, Python, Java, C++, and SQL/NoSQL.
 The first three are usually the minimum necessary requirement for most entry-level jobs.
 Get comfortable with these, as they will be the backbones for many of your assignments.
 It also doesn’t hurt to add supplementary skills to your coding capabilities; familiarize your way around Excel, read up on Data Visualization tools (Tableau, Power BI, D3.js), Machine Learning, Data Structures (Hash Tables, Arrays, Trees), and Algorithms (Quick Sort, Merge Sort, Heap Sort).

 Build a complete portfolio

 In any industry, you will find that having a diverse portfolio, showcasing your work is crucial.
 The same goes for big data.
 Once you feel competent with the skills mentioned above, put them into practice.
 Test and run experiments with the programs and languages you learn to use.